This post may contain affiliate links. Please read my disclosure for more information.

 While compiling your list of monthly expenses, see if there is any room to cut costs and save some additional money.

 Of course, its also a great idea to look for ways to increase your income!
-Here is a list of 5 hobbies you can turn into side-hustles for extra money.
+If you can increase your budget, things will get even easier.

 8. Create a Plan